Skip to main content

 • Bluish and discolored nails and skin

-Point to note:
+Point to note

-Treatment of Saddle Pulmonary Embolism:
+Treatment for Saddle Pulmonary Embolism

 Saddle pulmonary embolism requires immediate medical intervention.
 Things can go to the extent that a patient might need admission to the intensive care unit at the hospital.

-Medicines for Saddle Pulmonary Embolism:
+Medications for Saddle Pulmonary Embolism

 Thrombolytics: